zohaib2002/resume/README.md

 If you are a web-developer like me and want to run this on your local system then follow the instructions mentioned below.
 The project need to be hosted using any Web-Server like `apache`, `tomcat`, `http-server` or `SimpleHTTPServer` etc. I use `http-server` as it is very simple to use.
 Install `http-server` from [here](https://www.npmjs.com/package/http-server) (NodeJS and npm need to installed first to run it).

+Additionally if you are using VSCode, the same can be done with [Live Server extention](https://www.freecodecamp.org/news/vscode-live-server-auto-refresh-browser/).

 1. Clone the repo using git or download zip of project on your local system.
 To clone
 ```bash